6 Planning Tips for Off-Season Camping on the East Coast

 - Shenandoah National Park – all campgrounds are seasonal, typically open from late March to November.

 - Great Smoky Mountains National Park – two year-round campgrounds at each end of the park, Cades Cove and Smokemont.

 - Everglades National Park – two campgrounds, open year-round.

 Visit this website to find more information on National Parks that offer camping.
 There is a handy map with links to click directing you to each individual park’s page.

 Hipcamp and The Dyrt are two of our favorite online resources for finding camping on the East Coast.
 Like Airbnb, Hipcamp allows you to message your campsite host before you arrive so that you can get the most up-to-date information on current conditions (great for questions like “Is it really muddy after the latest storm cycle?” and “Where is the best place for us to park our campervan on the property?”).
 The Dyrt features reviews of campsites all over the country and reading through some of the more recent reviews can be helpful.

 7. Phone a Friend

-Perhaps the best resource for finding camping any time of year – and especially in the off-season – is the local park staff.
+Perhaps the best resource for finding camping on the East Coast any time of year – and especially in the off-season – is the local park staff.
 Not sure where to go?
 Call the local state park division, forest service ranger, etc. Better yet, stop into an office or visitor center if possible.
 They’ll tell you what’s open, what’s accessible, which roads might close based on weather (I’m lookin’ at you Blue Ridge Parkway and Skyline Drive), etc. TALK to people.
 It’s invaluable.